Updated: September 21, 2022

 What Are Sober Living Homes Like?

-Residents in sober living homes are not confined to their residence, unlike inpatient treatment.
+Residents in sober living homes are not confined to their residence, unlike inpatient treatment programs.
 In sober living homes, individuals can come and go according to curfew and generally live their lives in much the same way as before.
-The biggest difference now being that they must adhere to house rules regarding sobriety, such as mandatory drug testing and completing assigned chores.
+The biggest difference now is that they must adhere to house rules regarding sobriety, such as mandatory drug testing and completing assigned chores.

 Within sober living homes, you’ll find a variety of residents and people from all walks of life.
 Residents may have just graduated from a form of residential treatment or they may have been living within the home for years.
 Some live everyday normal lives outside while others may be strictly adhering to a new recovery program.